jaxernst/scp/README.md

     function exit() external;
 }
 ```
-Enforcement modules are a core component to the protocol that facilitate commitment interactivity.
+Enforcement modules are a core component of the protocol that facilitate commitment interactivity.
 Custom enforcement modules can be created to facilitate pooled commitments with reward structures and penalization logic.
 This may include logic for pool members to vote on each other's 'proof of completion', logic to time-lock funds if deadlines are missed, and can if implement achievement 'credit' systems where users get more reputation for posting commitments and successfully completing them.
 The possibilities here are endless.

 ## Composed Commitment Extension Examples

 __ToDo or Die__
 This commitment extension acts as a way to forcefully incentivize yourself to get your goals and ToDo items accomplished.
-You describe what is is you need to get done, then set a deadline.
+You describe what it is you need to get done, then set a deadline.
 If you fail to mark it as completed in time, there will be automated penalties.
 Penalties are customizable but may include:
 * Timelocking your funds in the smart contract
 * Automatically donating your funds to preset addresses